damdamo/Ruki/README.md

 * keywords: Moreover abstracts, you can add keywords that are avaible in the same page of abstract to have more informations
 * title: Same as keywords for title
 * xml: You can add tags for parsing easier your file.
 If you want to handle your file(s) differently because the weight of a keyword is not the same that a word.
+* csv: You can have an other output in a csv format.
+The columns where the first is just the same name 'vgi', the second 'id' of the article and the third a compilation of title, keywords and abstract.

 XML hierarchy: